-Gender Separation Exception
+Male/Female Separation Exception

-In specific circumstances, CEs may request an exception to the gender segregation prohibition.
+In specific circumstances, CEs may request an exception to the male/female segregation prohibition.
 CEs may apply for an exception if the following circumstances exist:

-- 1. Meal service occurs at religious institutions operating under the (a) dictates (laws or decrees) of the religion with which they are affiliated and (b) religious doctrines prohibit mixing or co-mingling different genders. - 2.
-Meal service occurs at juvenile correctional facilities where combining the members of opposite gender would present a potential safety risk (i.e., juvenile detention centers where genders are separated for safety). - 3.
-Meal service occurs at facilities that fully separate by gender as part of their normal operations (summer camps or conferences where gender separation is essential to the program's design, i.e., gender-based conferences or summer programs).
+- 1. Meal service occurs at religious institutions operating under the (a) dictates (laws or decrees) of the religion with which they are affiliated and (b) religious doctrines prohibit mixing or co-mingling different sexes. - 2.
+Meal service occurs at juvenile correctional facilities where combining the members of opposite sex would present a potential safety risk (i.e., juvenile detention centers where males and females are separated for safety). - 3.
+Meal service occurs at facilities that fully separate by sex as part of their normal operations (summer camps or conferences where male/female separation is essential to the program's design, i.e., male or female-based conferences or summer programs).

-To be approved for this exception, a CE must submit the Gender Separation Exception Request form which is located in Texas Unified Nutrition Programs System (TX-UNPS) on the Application, Download Forms page, SNP-000 Request for Exemptions/Waivers for Program Operation.
+To be approved for this exception, a CE must submit the Male/Female Separation Exception Request form which is located in Texas Unified Nutrition Programs System (TX-UNPS) on the Application, Download Forms page, SNP-000 Request for Exemptions/Waivers for Program Operation.
 The form is submitted electronically as described on the form.